NWU-NISL-Fuzzing/COMFUZZ/INSTALL.md

 export COMPOSE_HTTP_TIMEOUT=500
 ```

-2.2 Using the following command to run the ```./docker-compose.yml``` for starting the docker image .
+2.2 Using the following command to run the ```./docker-compose.yml``` for starting the docker image.
+Please check the default ports (lines 25 and 40 in docker-compose.yml) are available in your local machine.

 ```
 docker-compose up -d